 A web socket supported browser

 Execute commands on multiple systems simultaneously.
 Upload files to selected systems.
-Once the sessions have been opened you can select a single system or any combination to run your commands.
+Once the sessions have been opened you can select a single terminal window or any combination to run your commands.

-Create users and assign them system profiles.
+Create users and assign system profiles.
 Users can login to KeyBox via the web-console, but have limited privileges and can only access systems that have been assigned through their profile.
 System access can be removed at anytime removing any keys the user has associated with the system

-Users with full-privileges may audit other administrative user sessions.
+Once enabled, users with full-privileges may audit other administrative user sessions.
 Ensure systems are managed within organizational guidelines.
 Through its logging utility, KeyBox can be configured to send logs to a central logging server. (eg. logstash)

 A web-based ssh console to execute commands and manage multiple EC2 instances simultaneously running on Amazon Web Services (AWS).
 EC2Box allows you to share terminal commands and upload files to all your EC2 instances.
 Once the sessions have been opened you can select a single EC2 instance or any combination to run your commands.
 Also, additional instance administrators can be added and their terminal sessions and history can be audited.